-Regular readers of Substance & Style will know how much importance I place on style as branding.
-Remember that phrase ‘cognitive dissonance’ in Getting Personal With Branding – Do YOU Match your Brand?
+Regular readers of this blog will know how much importance I place on style as branding.

 Visual communication has become even more instantaneous in our increasingly attention deprived world.
 Yes, harsh as it sounds, you ARE being judged in milliseconds.
 And not just your clothes.